Karim Benzema: 2012–2016: Sustained continental success

-On 6 August 2014, Real Madrid announced that Benzema had signed a new five-year deal that will keep him at the club until 2019.
+On 6 August 2014, Real Madrid announced that Benzema had signed a new five-year deal that would keep him at the club until 2019.
 On 12 August 2014, Benzema played the whole 90 minutes in Real Madrid's 2–0 win against Sevilla in Cardiff to claim the UEFA Super Cup.
-On 16 September, Benzema scored Real Madrid's 1,000th goal in European competition after netting a goal in a 5–1 victory over FC Basel in the first match of the Champions League group stage.
+On 16 September, Benzema scored Real Madrid's 1,000th goal in European competition after netting a goal in a 5–1 victory over Basel in the first match of the Champions League group stage.
 He scored the winning goal in Real Madrid's 2–1 away victory against Ludogorets Razgrad in the Champions League after coming on as a second-half substitute.
 The next weekend, he scored a brace in the 5–0 victory against Athletic Bilbao in La Liga.
 In 2014, Benzema won France Football's award for French Player of the Year for the third time; only Thierry Henry has won this award on more occasions.

 Benzema was chosen as La Liga Player of the Month for October 2014, with his manager Carlo Ancelotti winning the equivalent award.
 He scored three of Real Madrid's 13 goals of the month, in which they won three matches and only conceded just one goal.
-On 8 December 2015, Benzema scored a hat trick in an 8–0 thrashing against Malmö FF.
+On 8 December 2015, Benzema scored a hat trick in an 8–0 thrashing against Malmö.
 On 20 December, he scored another hat trick in a 10–2 victory over Rayo Vallecano.
 He was a regular starter when the team won the 2015–16 UEFA Champions League.